UDDI - Technical Architecture

 The UDDI technical architecture consists of three parts:

-The UDDI Business Registry (UBR), also known as the Public Cloud, is a conceptually single system built from multiple nodes that has their data synchronized through replication.
+The UDDI Business Registry (UBR), also known as the Public Cloud, is a conceptually single system built from multiple nodes having their data synchronized through replication.

 The current cloud services provide a logically centralized, but physically distributed, directory.
-This means that data submitted to one root node will automatically be replicated across all the other root nodes.
+It means the data submitted to one root node will automatically be replicated across all the other root nodes.
 Currently, data replication occurs every 24 hours.

 UDDI cloud services are currently provided by Microsoft and IBM.
 Ariba had originally planned to offer an operator as well, but has since backed away from the commitment.
 Additional operators from other companies, including Hewlett-Packard, are planned for the near future.